wlx200510/vue-multiple-pages-1/template/README.md

     └── login.html
 ```

-For detailed explanation on how things work, checkout the [guide](https://github.com/Plortinus/vue-multiple-pages)
+For detailed explanation on how things work, checkout the [guide](https://github.com/wlx200510/vue-multiple-pages-cli)

+settings can refer the [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack) just have fun!